01. Doctor Overview

 Doctor Fast Facts

-Main Speciality: Internal Medicine, Internal Medicine: Medical Oncology
+Main Specialty: Internal Medicine, Internal Medicine: Medical Oncology

 Other Interests & Specialties: Hematologic oncology, lung cancer, mesothelioma and thymic malignancies.